j801h/j801h.github.io/_projects/fea.md

 <br>

 ![Cold Region](\assets\images\portfolio\HX\full_mesh.png){: .responsive-image}

 <br>

-Before diving into transient flow modeling, I decided to check the viability of the meshes using a steady-state approach, with hot and cold water on the tube and shell-sides, respectively.
-Initial process parameters were as follows:
+To validate the meshes, I used a steady-state approach with hot and cold water on the tube and shell-sides, respectively, and the following initial process parameters:

 <br>